Il templario: Performance history

 However interest in Nicolai renewed in the 1990s and the music historian Michael Wittmann was finally able to reconstruct Il templario from various versions.
 These included a revision originally deposited with the local censor in Naples but found in the Conservatorio di Musica under the title Teodosia, a German language edition, and also a French piano-vocal score, which allowed for the complete reconstruction in 2006.

 Following Wittmann's reconstruction, Il templario was then performed at the Chemnitz Opera in March 2008 conducted by Frank Beermann, with the American tenor Stanley Jackson as Ivanhoe.
 A live recording of the 7 March performance was later issued.
+After that Juan Diego Florez recommended it for performance during the Salzburger Festspiele.
+It received a (concert) performance there during the Festspiele of 2016.
+The title roll was also sung by Juan Diego FLorez, the rest of the main roles were CLémentine Margaine (Rebecca), Luca Salsi (Briano) and Kristiane Kaiser (Rovena).
+Andrés Orozco-Estrada conducted the Wiener Philharmoniker.